politrons/Vertx-Spring-Jersey/README.md

 # Vertx-Spring-Jersey

-A http server example using the stack Vertx Spring and Jersey
+Http server example using the stack Vertx Spring and Jersey